seanchan123/chatapult/README.md

 │     │  └─ ...
 │     ├─ package.json
 │     └─ ...
-└─ README.md  (this file)
+└─ README.md
 ```

 ## Deployment

 - **Local Development**:
-  Run each service on its specified port (or use Docker Compose locally).
+  Run services on their specified ports or use Docker Compose locally.

 - **Production Deployment**:
-  - **Docker**: Deploy containers to a Docker-compatible hosting environment (e.g., AWS ECS, DigitalOcean, etc.).
+  - **Docker**: Deploy containers to a Docker-compatible hosting platform (e.g., AWS ECS, DigitalOcean, etc.).
-  - **Vercel / Netlify**: Often used for the Next.js frontend.
+  - **Vercel / Netlify**: Typically used for the Next.js frontend.
-  - **Cloud Services**: Host Node/Python microservices on platforms like Heroku, AWS, GCP, or Azure.
+  - **Cloud Providers**: Host Node/Python microservices on platforms such as Heroku, AWS, GCP, or Azure.
-  - Make sure to provide environment variables and volumes (e.g., for Qdrant) in your production environment.
+  - Ensure environment variables and persistent volumes (for Qdrant and Kong) are correctly configured in your production setup.

 ## Summary of Services